gomdopi/react-custom-configuration/README.md

 ```

 #### Create config file
-- Create `.eslintrc` under root like so:
+- Create `.eslintrc` in root like so:
 ```
 {
   "parser": "babel-eslint",